abayomi2010/Console-Finances/README.md

 # Console-Finances

 ## Overview
-In this challenge, I used the concepts you've learned to complete the following:
+In this challenge, I used the concepts I've learned to complete the following:

 * The total number of months included in the dataset.